-Take the time during the week to study the lesson for the next week.
+Take the time during the week to study the lesson for the next week...
 God has a message for you to share with the children.
-GraceLink PowerPoints is designed to help you provide the best Sabbath School with as much ease as possible.
+GraceLink is designed to help you provide the best Sabbath School with as much ease as possible.
 If you have set up your department in advance with the basic program supplies, all you need to do is grab your teacher's guide and find the parts you can do easily.
 It's all written out for you - even what to say.

-If you can turn yourself into a longrange planner, look ahead to what is needed.
+If you can turn yourself into a long-range planner, look ahead to what is needed.
 Purchase or prepare it at the beginning of the quarter.
-Then you are all set and ready to to reward them, but to chart their progress.
-After a while kids will begin to study for themselves.
-Encourage them to increase their study.
+Then you are all set and ready to share God's message.